erluxman/p/ai-dev/README.md

 This folder is the **tool-agnostic** source of truth for how we build software with AI assistance.

+## 📋 Master Index

+**Start here**: See `ai-dev/INDEX.md` for a comprehensive index of all rules, documentation, guides, and templates.
+This ensures nothing goes unnoticed when querying the LLM.

 ## How this repo enforces rules

 - **Cursor enforcement**: `.cursor/rules/**/*.mdc` (hard constraints + scoped platform/concern rules)